pixie-io/blog.px.dev/content/blog/etcd-6-tips/index.md

 # TL;DR

 1. The stability of etcd's Raft cluster is sensitive to network and disk IO.
-Add robust handling (such as retries) for possible downtime, when the cluster has lost its leadership.
+Add robust handling in clients (such as retries) for possible downtime, when the cluster has lost its leadership.
 2. Carefully tune the number of nodes in your cluster to account for failure tolerance and network utilization.
 3. If running a large datastore that can't fit into memory, try to run etcd with SSDs to help with reads and general disk latency.
 4. Range reads will be most efficient if you tend to write and read the same pieces of information together.